gprMax/gprMax/README.rst

     (gprMax)$ python -m tools.plot_Ascan user_models/cylinder_Ascan_2D.out

-Your results should like those from the A-scan from a metal cylinder example in `introductory/basic 2D models section <http://docs.gprmax.com/en/latest/examples_simple_2D.html#view-the-results>`_
+Your results should like those from the A-scan from the metal cylinder example in `introductory/basic 2D models section <http://docs.gprmax.com/en/latest/examples_simple_2D.html#view-the-results>`_

 When you are finished using gprMax, the conda environment can be deactivated using :code:`source deactivate` (Linux/macOS)  or :code:`deactivate` (Windows).